X (TV series): Reception

 Critics also focused on the visuals.
 Zac Bertschy commented that, "the animation quality is consistently very high" and the characters are "never off model"; "each episode is animated with an amazing flash of style and fluidity".
-DVDTalk commented the animation aged well and only the OVA appears to suffer issues in general.
+DVDTalk commented the animation aged well and only the OVA appears to suffer of some issues in general animation.
 Beveridge also commented on the character designs, finding them appealing and well balanced in contrast to other Clamp characters like the leads from Code Geass or Tsubasa: Reservoir Chronicle who sometimes look offmodeled.
 Beveridge later praised Kamui and Fuma's final fight in the television series for having its "own level of epic sadness and tragedy".
-Them Anime Reviews felt sometimes the animation was more average due to certain repetitive frames.
-There were mixed responses to the English cast for not being as appealing the Japanese ones.
+THEM Anime Reviews felt sometimes the animation was more average due to certain repetitive frames.
+There were mixed responses to the English cast for not being as appealing as the Japanese ones.
 A big exception according to Anime News Network was Kotori Monou's actress, Michelle Ruff.
 DVD Talk found the English actors suitable for their roles in the television series.
 Bertschy felt that Steve Cannon lacked the appeal of Kenichi Suzumura when portraying the lead of X. Tomokazu Sugita's portrayal of Subaru in X was praised by Merumo who also enjoyed the older characterization envisioned in this series.
-In regards to the audio, THEM Anime Reviews had mixed feelings in regards to the repetitive tracks but enjoyed the opening theme.
+In regards to the audio, THEM Anime Reviews had dood feelings in regards to the tracks and enjoyed the opening theme.

 Clamp headwriter Nanase Ohkawa stated the manga group left everything in the hands of staff in charge for it, including the scripts, the cast choices and everything else.
 As a result, Ohkawa considered herself and her colleagues as viewers.
 They found the television series as a proper adaptation of the manga even though the source material never reached its ending.
 In August 2011, Suzumura married singer and actor Maaya Sakamoto; as a gift, Clamp made an illustration of Kamui holding Tomoyo from Tsubasa: Reservoir Chronicle, since the latter is voiced by Sakamoto.

+Namco producer Masa has been overseeing X both professionally and privately.
+When he heard that a TV anime was going to start in June 2001, he thought it would be possible to recreate the world of series in a game.
+While game was based on the TV anime version, and it was difficult to faithfully recreate that world in the game.
+It was released PlayStation on 22 August 2002.